Origami-Rice/ec0logic/deliverable-1/planning.md

    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 ##### General Description of Target Users
-Our target users are people who are people who want to make steps to becoming more eco-friendly starting with their own food consumption, but find it difficult to organize their food and grocery purchases within their busy everyday lives.
+Our target users are people who want to make steps to becoming more eco-friendly starting with their own food consumption, but find it difficult to organize their food and grocery purchases within their busy everyday lives.

 ##### Personas